ArmaanSingh007/Crack-Segmentation-and-Post-Processing/README.md

 Important note: We use LABELME to label the image .

 Conclusion: we do segmentation of unsupervised data by Two clustering method K-means and DBSCAN in which DBSCAN is the best choice among them.
 K-means clustering is quick and simple but struggles with irregular crack shapes and noise whereas DBSCAN More robust, handles noise better, and works well with complex shapes.
-Our recommendation is ' DBSCAN is generally more reliable for crack detection in complex, noisy environments and it requires less post-processing than K-means' .
+Our recommendation is ' DBSCAN is generally more reliable for crack detection in complex, noisy environments and it requires less post-processing than K-means'.

+Disclaimer: This project has been done by Armaan Singh and Kintur raja.